Life Sciences Institute: Natural Products Discovery Core

 The Natural Products Discovery Core is home to a library of more than 45,000 natural product extracts, as well as genome mining and bioinformatics services.

 Facility

 The LSI is a 235,000 square feet building with six floors, located between U-M's central campus and the university's medical campus in Ann Arbor.
 Completed in 2003, the building includes housing for wet lab and laboratory support spaces, administration offices, PI offices, interaction spaces, core laboratory areas, a combined gallery/lobby space and a small library.

 The exterior design of the building is intended to harmonize with other campus loft-style structures, while also meeting the needs of a modern research institute.

 LSI Symposium

 The LSI Annual Symposium invites leading scientists from different disciplines to converge around a single topic.
 Past symposia have been designed to explore genetic insights into biology and disease, cancer, stem cell biology, evolutionary biology, autophagy and diseases of the nervous system.

-Faculty

-List of the faculty currently working at the life sciences institute: